-Russian Journalist Ivan Golunov Is Freed, As Drug Charges Are Dropped
+Russian Journalist Ivan Golunov Is Freed; Ministry Orders Inquiry Into Drug Charges

 Those who spoke out against Golunov's detention included the Committee to Protect Journalists, which noted Russia's "long history of politically motivated allegations against reporters."

-Despite the victory, Meduza says the work to prevent anyone else being treated in a similar way has only just begun.
+Meduza says the work to prevent anyone else from being treated in a similar manner has only just begun.
 And it announced that its plans for a pro- Golunov rally, which had run into official delays, has now received the official go-ahead.
-That rally is scheduled for next Sunday, June 16.
+That rally is scheduled for June 16.

-As Golunov's former colleague Leonid Bershidsky writes for Bloomberg, Golunov is a well-respected journalist whose work has mostly dealt with exposing corruption at the lower levels of life in Moscow rather than taking on the heads of its power structure.
+As Golunov's former colleague Leonid Bershidsky writes for Bloomberg, Golunov is a well-respected journalist whose work has mostly dealt with exposing corruption in everyday life in Moscow rather than taking on the heads of its power structure.
 He has reported on landfills, loan sharks and bureaucracies.

-But that changed a bit on Thursday, Bershidsky says, when Golunov published a story about Moscow's funeral industry "which implicated a number of law enforcement officials, including some officers in the FSB secret police, in running a protection racket."
+But that changed a bit on Thursday, Bershidsky says, when Golunov published a story about Moscow's funeral industry, "which implicated a number of law enforcement officials, including some officers in the FSB secret police, in running a protection racket."

 Later that day, Golunov was detained in public and taken back to his apartment, where he was confronted with drug paraphernalia.